Potential Financial Steps for T-Mobile Employees in January

 Employers are still required to mail paper versions of these forms.
 My wife and I dedicate a special folder to taxes each year.

-Two of the most important tax return forms for T-Mobile employees are:
+Some important tax return forms for T-Mobile employees are:

 Finally, it’s important to schedule summer vacations and camps!

-• Camping spots book early - especially for national parks
+• Camping spots book early - especially for national parks.

-• Some summer camps fill up by January or February
+• Some summer camps fill up by January or February.

-Booking early can save on travel expenses and ensure others can join.
 Many T-Mobile teams have limited coverage.
 Requesting Paid Time Off (PTO) early can be like calling dibs!

 If you have younger children and aren’t certain which camps to attend, consider visiting a camp fair.
 They’re often at a nearby school on the weekend and give you the opportunity to interview many camps on one day.